core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Verifying the Response ## {#ssec-verify-response}

-Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{I-D.ietf-core-object-security}}, with the following modifications.
+Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

 * In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}}.
-If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client creates a new Recipient Context and initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, also retrieving the server's public key.
+If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client creates a new Recipient Context and initializes it according to Section 3 of {{RFC8613}}, also retrieving the server's public key.

 * In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.